 Healthy oceans start on the shoreline

 Each tide brings a wave of plastic pollution to our shores.
 It’s easy to feel helpless, but together, we can make a difference.
-That’s why Project Planet Earth hosts regular beach cleans along Dorset coastlines, helping to protect marine life and keep our beaches looking beautiful.
+That’s why Project Planet Earth hosts regular beach cleans along Dorset coastlines, helping to protect marine life and keep beaches looking beautiful.

 Why we clean